Microregion of Rio Vermelho

 The Rio Vermelho Microregion is a geographical region in central Goiás state, Brazil.
 The most important city is Goiás, also known as Goiás Velho, the only World Heritage Site in the state of Goiás.
 It takes its name from the Vermelho River, a tributary of the Araguaia River that flows through the region.
-A region of varied geography with rugged terrain in the south and low watery lands in the north.
+The region features varied geography, with rugged terrain in the south and low watery lands in the north.

 Municipalities

 The microregion consists of the following municipalities: